 Above: The wood-burning stove in the kitchen is the only source of heat in the house.

-Above: A modern kitchen has been installed along one wall.
+Above: A modern kitchen has been installed in a stonework setting.

-Above: The living room features modern furniture sourced in Switzerland.
+Above: The living room is furnished with modern designs sourced in Switzerland.

-Above: A modern metal staircase juxtaposed with the original wood stairs.
+Above: A new metal stair rail has been artfully paired with the original wooden stairs.

 Above: The original upstairs bedroom.